singhkailash9/image-processing/README.md

 If you decide to translate to a different language in the future, remember to modify the translation language variables accordingly.

+### 8. Summarize the extracted/translated text
+After extracting and optionally translating text, you can further process the text to get a condensed summary.
+To do this, run the `summarize.py` script.
+Make sure to update the `FILE_NAME` constant within the script to match the name of the file you wish to summarize.
+If the file resides in a specific directory, adjust the `FILE` path accordingly.

+This step requires the summarization model, which will be automatically downloaded upon the first execution of `summarize.py`.
+Ensure you have an internet connection for this initial download.
+Subsequent executions will use the cached model, thus not requiring an internet connection.
+The summarized content will be saved in the same text directory as the extracted and translated data files.

 ## Additional Notes

 - This project is intended for educational purposes and serves as a basic introduction to image processing, text extraction, and language translation using Python.